harvardnlp/compound-pcfg/README.md

 Yoon Kim, Chris Dyer, Alexander Rush
 ACL 2019

+The preprocessed datasets, pretrained models, and the datasets parsed with the trained models can be found [here](https://drive.google.com/file/d/1m4ssitfkWcDSxAE6UYidrP6TlUctSG2D/view?usp=sharing).

 ## Dependencies
 The code was tested in `python 3.6` and `pytorch 1.0`.
 We also require the `nltk` package if creating the processed data from the raw PTB dataset.

 ## Data
-The processed datasets, as well as pretrained models and parsed datasets, can be downloaded [here](https://drive.google.com/file/d/1m4ssitfkWcDSxAE6UYidrP6TlUctSG2D/view?usp=sharing).
+The processed datasets, as well as pretrained models and parsed datasets, can be downloaded at the above link.
 This contains the train/validation/test sets, as well as the vocabulary used (`ptb.dict`).
 If you want to create this from scratch, you can run
 ```
 python process_ptb.py --ptb_path PATH-TO-PTB/parsed/mrg/wsj --output_path DATA-FOLDER
 ```